hvasconcelos/hvasconcelos.github.io/_posts/2016-07-29-Asynchronous-Android-Programming-is-out-now.md

 ## What You Will Learn

-Get familiar with the android process model and low-level concurrent constructs delivered by the Android SDK Use AsyncTask and loader framework to load data in the background, delivering progress results in the meantime Create services that interact with your activity without compromising the UI rendering Learn the working of Android concurrency on the Native Layer Interact with nearby devices over Bluetooth and WiFi communications channels Create and compose tasks with RxJava to execute complex asynchronous work in a predictable way Get accustomed to the use of the Android Loader construct to deliver up-to-date results
+* Learn about the Android Process and  the low level concurrent and multithread constructs available on Android SDK.
+* Use AsyncTask and Loader framework to load data in the background, delivering progress results in the meantime
+* How to enhance UI performance and responsiveness by sending work to a Service running in the background.
+* How to defer, schedule and batch work on the Android System without compromising the battery life and user experience.
+* How to use the JNI interface to execute concurrent work on native code (C/C++)
+* How to pull and push data from your network servers using Google GCM Platform.
+* How to use the Publish/Subscribe Pattern on Android to decouple the the message consumer from the message producer.
+* How to create and compose tasks with RxJava to execute complex asynchronous work in a predictable way.

 ## Chapters: